mpiorowski/svelte-init/README.md

 Import `styles.css` as soon as possible in Your app.
 If using sveltekit, you can import it in Your main `+layout.svelte`.

-## Config
+## Optional configuration

-In Your global css file (must be imported after `styles.css`) you can set any of the global variables and change the default color.
+In Your global css file (must be imported after `styles.css` to override styles) you can set any of the global variables and change the default color.
 List of all available variables:

 ```
 :root {